daunkim18/BMI-Programming/README.md

 - Johnson, T., & Williams, J. (2021).
 Statistical Methods in Microbiome Research. *Biostatistics Review, 18*(2), 101–120.
 - Warnke-Sommer, J. D., & Ali, H. H. (2024).
 Evaluation of the Oral Microbiome as a Biomarker for Early Detection of Human Oral Carcinomas. *University of Nebraska Medical Center*.
 - Xiao, E., Wang, Y., & Li, X. (2023).
 Oral microbiota dysbiosis in oral cancer progression and its therapeutic implications. *Phenomics, 3*(2), 124–133. https://doi.org/10.1007/s43657-023-00124-y

 """

+## Privacy Statement

+The analysis in this project utilizes oral microbiome sequencing data that is publicly accessible from sources including the Human Microbiome Project and Kaggle.
+The dataset contains no personal identifiers or protected health information (PHI) because it has undergone complete anonymization and de-identification.

+The project's MySQL database avoids HIPAA, FERPA, and other data privacy regulation requirements.

+The project is designed exclusively for educational and research activities and follows ethical guidelines when utilizing openly accessible data.